A Place in the Sun (1951 film): Plot

 George Eastman, the poor nephew of rich industrialist Charles Eastman, is offered an entry-level job at his uncle's factory.
-Contrary to company rules, he begins secretly dating co-worker Alice Tripp.
-Alice believes George's Eastman name will bring her advantages.
-George is invited by Charles to a social event, where George meets socialite Angela Vickers.
-They have a mutual attraction and fall in love.
-Just as George enters the intoxicating and care-free lifestyle his new life with Angela brings, Alice announces she is pregnant, and unable to procure an abortion, expects George to marry her.
-George puts Alice off and continues spending more time with Angela without Alice's knowledge.
-George is invited to Angela's family lake house over Labor Day and tells Alice the visit will advance his career.
+Contrary to company rules, he begins secretly dating coworker Alice Tripp.
+Infatuated with George, Alice believes that George's famous surname will bring her advantages.
+Charles invites George to a social event, where George meets socialite Angela Vickers.
+They are attracted to each other and fall in love.
+Just as George enters the carefree lifestyle of his new life with Angela, Alice discloses that she is pregnant and expects George to marry her.
+Avoiding Alice, George continues to spend more time with Angela without Alice's knowledge.
+When invited to Angela's family lake house for Labor Day, George tells Alice that the visit to the influential circle will advance his career.
 Alice discovers George's lie after seeing a newspaper photograph of George and Angela boating with friends.
-Alice calls George at the Vickers home and threatens to come there and reveal herself unless he leaves and returns to her.
-Shaken, George tells his hosts his mother is sick and he must leave.
+Calling George at the Vickers home, Alice threatens to go there to reveal herself unless he leaves and returns to her.
+Shaken, George tells his hosts his mother is sick, and he must leave.

-The next morning, George and Alice drive to City Hall to get married, but it is closed for Labor Day.
-George is relieved, and remembering Alice cannot swim, begins forming a plan to drown her in the lake by feigning an accident.
-Alice unsuspectingly agrees to the lake venture.
-Arriving at the lake, George attempts to cover for the upcoming murder by falsely stranding his car in the woods and renting a rowboat under a false name.
-While they are out on the lake, Alice talks about her dreams concerning their happy future together with their child.
-As George apparently takes pity on her, Alice tries to stand up in the boat, causing it to capsize, and Alice drowns.
+The next morning, George and Alice drive to City Hall to get married, but it is closed for the holiday.
+George is relieved; remembering that Alice cannot swim, he plans to drown her in the lake by faking an accident.
+Alice agrees to the lake outing.
+To cover his tracks for the planned murder, George stages a car breakdown in the woods and rents a rowboat under an alias.
+While they are on the lake, Alice discusses her dreams concerning their happy future together with their child.
+As George appears to take pity on her, Alice tries to stand in the boat, causing it to capsize.
+Both fall into the water; George saves himself, but Alice drowns.

-George escapes, swims to shore, behaves suspiciously when he comes across campers on his way back to the car, and eventually drives to the Vickers' lodge.
-He fails to report the accident.
+George escapes, swims to shore, behaves suspiciously when he comes across campers on his way back to the car, and drives to the Vickers' lodge.
+He does not report the accident.
 Alice's body is discovered, and her death is treated as a homicide as the evidence against George begins to mount.
-Just as Angela's father approves Angela's marriage to him, George is arrested and charged with Alice's murder.
+Just as Angela's father approves of Angela's marriage to him, George is arrested and charged with murder.
 George's furtive actions before and after Alice's death condemn him.
 His denials are futile, and he is found guilty of murder and sentenced to death in the electric chair.
-Near the end, he agrees when the priest suggests that although he did not kill Alice, he did not act to save her because he was thinking of Angela.
-The priest then states that in his heart, it was murder.
-Angela visits George in prison, saying that she will always love him, and George slowly marches toward his execution.
+As he is awaiting execution, George discusses his belief that he is not guilty of murder with a priest.
+The priest suggests that although George did not kill Alice, he did not act to save her because he was thinking of Angela; in his heart, it was murder.
+Angela visits George in prison, professing her love, and George slowly marches toward his execution.